y2kbugger/y2kbugger.github.io/content/programming/baremetal-riscv-renode-3.rst

 .. figure:: https://lh3.googleusercontent.com/pw/AM-JKLWBRQ2x4E66nGtG01cZwj8pHpktyqHNbFu-jPL4BldkuMT51PuDdQMCjAxspc5UlsWdlN-rky0GYTgTTVdnJo5k-_27zZ_ECc-95RBs0KeLv61zU0FYAZbv1HNzeQOYpGNNuvd85t99DtqatXXfeFysjw=w960-h423-no
-   :alt: usrt fancy echo demo
+   :alt: uart fancy echo demo
    :align: left

    Demo of the Fancy Character Echo

 Next post
 =========
-..
-    <{filename}/programming/baremetal-riscv-renode-4.rst>`_

-In `Part 4 (Coming soon) <coming soon>`_ I will cover how to write a preemptive multitasking toy OS, the key aspect being "the context switch".
+In `Part 4 <{filename}/programming/baremetal-riscv-renode-4.rst>`_ we'll start to build the basics of a minimal preemptive multitasking toy OS called KOS as a way to learn more about baremetal programming.
+The first part we'll cover is how programs and processes are defined.